 Dogs age much faster than humans, and as they become senior citizens they need special care.
 We recommend you bring dogs older than 7 years in for semi-annual checkups.
 In addition to the regular tests, vaccines, and caregiving, our veterinarians will evaluate your dog’s organ functions to identify all age-related changes going on internally.

 Your kitten will receive a series of vaccinations every 3 – 4 weeks until after 16 weeks of age.
 At each

 New kitten owners who bring their pets in for wellness visits receive a gift bag that includes a health journal, flea comb, tips on training, care, behavior, nutrition, and more!

 Adult cats need annual wellness exams in order to stay healthy.
 During each checkup, our veterinarians will determine your cat’s health status by talking to you about its nutrition and lifestyle, as well as through physical and dental examinations.
 Based on what our vets find, they will update your pet’s vaccines, recommend any relevant treatments, and provide you with all the care and nutrition you need to keep your best friend healthy for another year.

 Cats age at a much faster rate than humans.
 Feline senior citizens (10 years+) should visit the veterinarian twice a year, to ensure their organ functions are working well.

 Veterinary Care for Exotics

-Our veterinarians provide specialized care for exotic companion animals, including: ferrets, gerbils, guinea pigs, hamsters, iguanas, rabbits, and snakes.
-We understand their unique health needs and can provide diagnostic, therapeutic, and surgical services.
+Our veterinarians provide specialized care for small mammals, including: ferrets, gerbils, guinea pigs, hamsters, and rabbits.
+We understand their unique health needs and can provide diagnostic, therapeutic, and surgical services with some exceptions that may require a specialist.
 Contact us to make an appointment!